 Gualala Bluff Trail

 This beautiful trail was created by volunteers at the Redwood Coast Land Conservancy.
-It is well maintained and offers spanning views of Gualala Point Park, the Gualala River Estuary and the Pacific Ocean.
-It is lined with native plants and benches that are ideal for taking a break and enjoying the scenery.
+It is well-maintained and offers views of Gualala Point Park, the Gualala River Estuary, and the Pacific Ocean.
+It is lined with native plants and benches, ideal for taking a break and enjoying the scenery.

-The trail offers its share of smooth and rugged terrain making it terrific for those looking for a bit of intense physical activity.
-Hikers can enjoy wildlife including the whales that swim through the river and the pelicans, gulls and cormorants that fly overhead.
-It is ideal for wave watching and spring wildflower viewing.
+The trail offers its share of smooth and rugged terrain, making it terrific for those looking for a bit of intense physical activity.
+Hikers can enjoy wildlife, including whales that swim through the river and pelicans, gulls, and cormorants that fly overhead.
+It is ideal for wave-watching and spring wildflower viewing.

 Gualala Point Regional Park